elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Reasoning

 - You think your stocks will outperform the market
-- Hedging ensure the return you earn is the risk-free rate plus the excess over the market (or minus the underperformance over the market)
+- Hedging ensure the return you earn is the risk-free rate plus the excess over the market (or minus the under-performance over the market)

 ### Stack and Roll